iva2k/total-app/README.md

 A cross-platform Desktop / Mobile / Web application starter.

-License: MIT License
+**License:** MIT License

+## Introduction

-This app has very little functionality.
-Huh?
-Why? - It is a starter app to quickly get all infrastructure for new appsand start coding and designing pages and user interactions.
-It brings together cohesive and full technology stack which is mostly invisible, but it is ready to be deployed from a single codebase to any platform.
-Yes, ANY platform:
+Total App is a versatile starter app designed to streamline the development process.
+Out of the box it provides a full technology stack to deploy from a single codebase to any device across all major platforms:

 - iOS
 - Android